Dmytro-kur/ForceCalc/README.md

     </div>
 </form>
 ```
-By adding or removing 'is-valid', 'is-invalid' classes to input fields we control the status of the fields, Ok or not Ok.
+By adding or removing 'is-valid' or 'is-invalid' classes to or from input fields we control the status of the fields, Ok or not Ok.
 For example:
 ```
 document.querySelector('#field_id').classList.remove('is-invalid')
 document.querySelector('#field_id').classList.add('is-valid')

 ```

 7. As default, textarea element can't be resized depending on content within, an uncomfortable scroll bar appears at the right side.
-To improve it, we detect a number of lines by regular expression and set a calculated height to textarea every time content changed:
+To improve it, we find lines by regular expression and set a calculated height to textarea every time content changed:
 ```
 function refresh_textarea(textArea) {
   let current_num_lines = textArea.value.split(/\r\n|\r|\n/).length;